Table of Contents

 9. Get scared at a haunted something.

-New England is full of many places believed to be haunted, but even where we don’t have real hauntings we put on quite a show.
-Check out our numerous haunted houses, hayride, and trails.
+Haunted spots abound in New England, but we put on quite a show even where we don’t have real hauntings.
+Check out our numerous haunted houses, hayrides, and trails.

 10. Carve a jack-o-lantern from a pumpkin picked from the field.